 There is really no solution other than comfort measures and time.
 The roughest time is usually the first 48 hours after you stop nursing, so hopefully by now, things will be better for you.
 Some women dry up almost overnight, while it can take much longer for others.

-The article Lactation Suppression has some tips on how to dry the milk up faster.
+The article Lactation Suppression has some tips on how to dry the breast milk up faster.
 I would recommend trying the sage tea and seeing how that works for you.
 The uncomfortable stage of fullness should not last long, but you may continue to leak or be able to express drops of milk for months or even years after you stop nursing.

 If you continue to have real discomfort, swelling, or a lot of fullness, I would recommend that you talk to your doctor because (rarely) that can be a sign of a medical problem.
 If your breasts actually ‘hurt’ and this continues, you might have a yeast infection which would need to be treated.
 Symptoms of this include burning, stinging, and sharp shooting pains inside your breast.